 In these verses Paul begins a series of contrasts with day/night and darkness/light (a ruin/rescue contrast is implied in verse 3).
-He is showing that unbelievers will be surprised by the events of the end, but believers will not be surprised.
+Unbelievers will be surprised by the events of the end, but believers will not be surprised.
 Why?
 Because they live in the light.
 The Bible is a "lamp to [our] feet and a light to [our] path" (Ps.
 119:105, NKJV).
 Prophecy is given so that we can have enough information in order to be spiritually prepared for whatever lies ahead.